darrenburns/posting/README.md

-# Postling
+# Posting

-Postling brings Postman-like functionality to your terminal.
+Posting brings Postman-like functionality to your terminal.

 It's designed for those who prefer working in a terminal environment and want a fast, keyboard-driven interface for making API requests, testing endpoints, and debugging applications.